Scally-H/RedReactor/README.md

 ## New Remote Monitoring using your Web Browser!
 Head over to the RR_WebMonitor folder (see file listing above) to use your browser to remotely access all the battery status information, and even request a shutdown or restart of your system.
 Please see further instructions in the RR_WebMonitor README file.

+## Check out our new Battery Monitor with email alerts!
+Head over to the RR_BatMonitor folder (see file listing above) for a background battery monitor application that can email you on any battery state changes and manage a safe shutdown - perfect for 'headless' (no GUI) or unattended systems!

 ### Find out more!

 You will find detailed technical information and software configuration guide in the RedReactor User Manual (pdf) - see the above file repository.